For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 I do think it’s wise to oil the bore after dry patching.
 I’ve used BT products for years, but I always leave oil in the bore after cleaning

-I’ve had a few different rifles that seemed to respond differently after a cleaned barrel.
-Some rifles shoot great from a super cleaned bore, but others may not—all rifles are different.
-To be safe, I take a freshly cleaned gun back out in the field and take a foul shot to “settle a barrel down” so to speak.
-There’s definitely a lot of reading that can be done on foul shots and bore mapping.
+For the most part, you don't want to hunt on a clean rifle barrel.
+I’ve had a few different rifles that seemed to respond differently after a thorough cleaning of the barrel.
+Some rifles shoot great from a super-cleaned bore, but others may not—all rifles are different.
+To be safe, I take a freshly cleaned rifle back out in the field and take a few foul shots to “settle a barrel down,” so to speak.
+When I'm at the range after a cleaned barrel, I like to shoot at a clean target face, and do a three or five shot string.
+And while doing this I'll watch the groups to see when they tighten up.
+Then I'll mark that down in a book that I keep on every single rifle, and I can compare that information the next time I do a deep clean.

 After you’ve completed all of these steps, your rifle is now ready for your next hunt!